-Networking on social media matters – but networks are only valuable if they’re relevant.
+Networking on social media matters – but networks are only as valuable as they are relevant.

 When businesses first started using social media, it was a race to the largest audience size.
 All businesses wanted big numbers and boasted large like counts, maybe even touting high engagement.
 A lot has changed since then.